David3567/antra-assignment/README.md

 ## Instructions:

 -   Fork the code challenge repo to your personal Github account
--   Once you are complete with the tasks of this challenge, push the code to your repo and send the link to the recruiter to forward to the hiring team for review.
+-   Once you are complete with the tasks of this challenge, push the code to your repo and send the link to the channel.
 -   See the diagram in the powerpoint PDF in this repo for the system architecture so you know how the various servers in this repo are connected.
 -   The tasks to complete are in the ___tasks_and_solutions.md___ file.